Merino in the Mix - Properties of Merino Blended Fabrics

 • Additional cooling effect in summer

-• Enabling special knitting techniques (e.g. compression, terry cloth, reinforcements, mesh structure)
+• Enabling special knitting techniques (e.g., compression, terry, reinforcements, mesh structure)

-To make it easier for you to choose the right Merino mix, you will find a detailed explanation of the respective material combinations here:
+To help you choose the right merino mix, here you will find a detailed explanation of the respective material combinations:

 What is Lyocell?

-Lyocell (also known in Europe under the brand name Tencel® from the Austrian company Lenzing AG) is produced in an environmentally friendly process in which cellulose is extracted from wood fibers and then spun into a biodegradable fiber.
-The manufacturing process requires far less water and chemicals than other fibers and is therefore considered a sustainable alternative to synthetic fibers.
-The wood used for Tencel® production comes almost exclusively from certified sustainable forestry (FSC® or PEFC®).
+Lyocell (also known in Europe under the brand name Tencel® by the Austrian Lenzing AG) is produced in an environmentally friendly process where cellulose is extracted from wood fibers and then spun into a biodegradable fiber.
+The production process requires far less water and chemicals than other fibers and is therefore considered a sustainable alternative to synthetic fibers.
+The wood processed for Tencel® production comes almost exclusively from certified sustainable forestry (FSC® or PEFC®).

-Lyocell is particularly characterized by its suppleness, high dimensional stability and rapid absorption of moisture.
+Lyocell is particularly characterized by its smoothness, high dimensional stability, and rapid moisture absorption.

 When Merino + Lyocell?